Lest we forget to look over our shoulder,

-The increasing CAPEX costs of oil and gas exploration and production are passed on to the customers.
-First they are passed onto physical traders and then to customers.
-It is important to mention that this is not regionally-restricted, oil is a global commodity so peoplewill pay the price eventually.
-The difference is to what extend oil is subsidized and/ or taxed by countries in a specific geographic area.
+The rising CAPEX costs of oil and gas exploration and production are being passed on to customers.
+First they are passed on to the physical traders and then to the customers.
+It is important to note that oil is a global commodity.
+The costs are ultimately passed on to the end customer, who will ultimately pay the price.
+The difference is the extent to which oil is subsidized and/or taxed by countries in a given country.

 Oil will be much more expensive then in the past.

 then there was oil, and oil was followed

 by a world without limits.

 Put simply, we face rising costs in the exploration and production of oil and gas because we are not able to find cheap new reserves to replace declining production from old reserves.

 1. A recognition of truth and reality